-Program Year 4 Action Plan Proposed Use of Funds:

-Estimated HUD funding sources for the 2013 Plan Year includes:
+Program Year 5 Action Plan Proposed Use of Funds: Estimated HUD funding sources for the 2014 Plan Year includes:

-- 1. \$768,438 of CDBG and \$350,000 of HOME funding as indicated on page 3 in Tables 1 and 2; - 2.
-The CDBG and HOME budgets do not reflect any program income due to the sporadic nature of these funds.

-- 3. The 2012 awards of Continuum of Care funding for renewal applications was recently announced.
-Renewal funding in the amount of \$43,895 was awarded to East Main Place Transition Housing Program, \$51,337 to Food and Shelter Chronic Outreach Program, \$41,593 for the Shelter + Care Program operated by Progressive Independence, \$90,220 for the Shelter + Care Program operated by HOPE Community Services three separate SHP project were renewed for Food and Shelter that total \$55,464.
+- 1. \$721,987 of CDBG and \$318,067 of HOME funding as indicated on page 3 in Tables 1 and 2; - 2.
+The CDBG and HOME budgets do not reflect any program income due to the sporadic nature of these funds. - 3.
+The 2013 awards of Continuum of Care funding for renewal applications is still pending.
+Renewal funding in the following amounts is proposed: \$43,895 is proposed to be reallocated to Food and Shelter for permanent housing for the chronic homeless from East Main Place Transition Housing Program (closed 3/2014), \$51,337 to Food and Shelter Chronic Outreach Program, \$47,157 for the Shelter + Care Program operated by Progressive Independence, \$91,342 for the Shelter + Care Program operated by HOPE Community Services, four separate SHP projects are proposed for renewal for Food and Shelter that total \$67,571.
 Each of these renewals was for a one year period.
-There is one renewal that was in Tier Two status as well as a Bonus SHP and a Planning grant that are still awaiting announcement.
-The Cleveland County Continuum of Care is still implementing the changes required with the revision of the Continuum of Care Programs. - 4.
-The allocation of 2012 Emergency Solutions Grant Program awards are currently under contract with the Oklahoma State Department of Commerce.
-The City of Norman sponsored five applications that totaled \$500,000, of these four were fully funded (East Main Place \$100,000, Salvation Army \$100,000, Thunderbird Clubhouse \$100,000, Women's Resource Center \$100,000, and one was partially funded Food and Shelter \$50,000).
-Ranking results and comments have been received from ODOC and evaluated by the applicants.
-The RFA for the 2013 Allocation of ESG funds has been released and will be submitted May 2013 for contract period beginning October 2013. - 5.
-HUD Funding for the Norman Housing Authority is projected to receive approximately \$6.24 million to assist in continuation of support to the management and maintenance of 173 public housing units and 1,186 rental assistance vouchers, including the following: - a. \$206,980 for its public housing capital fund; - b.
-In 2013, payments exceeding \$5.7 million dollars were provided to Section 8 participating landlords.
+There is one renewal that is in Tier Two status as well in the amount of \$32,769.
+The Cleveland County Continuum of Care is still implementing the changes required with the revision of the Continuum of Care Programs.

+- 4. The allocation of 2013 Emergency Solutions Grant Program awards are currently under contract with the Oklahoma State Department of Commerce.
+This is the first year that the Continuum of Care was allocated a specific amount and selected and ranked the applicants for awards.
+Food and Shelter was awarded \$100,000 and Thunderbird Clubhouse was awarded \$79,848 after Salvation Army withdrew their application for \$50,000.
+The \$29,848 application that Thunderbird Clubhouse had submitted was amended to include this amount.
+The RFA for the 2015 Allocation of ESG funds has been released and will be submitted June 2015 for contract period beginning October 2015. - 5.
+HUD Funding for the Norman Housing Authority is projected to receive approximately \$5.5 million to assist in continuation of support to the management and maintenance of 173 public housing units and 1,185 Housing Choice Vouchers, including the following: - a. \$359,350 for its public housing capital fund; - b. \$5 million dollars were provided to Section 8 participating landlords on behalf of Housing Choice Voucher participants.

-TABLE ONE FY2013-2014 CDBG PROGRAM
+TABLE ONE FY2014-2015 CDBG PROGRAM

-2013-2014 CDBG Budget \$768,438
+2014-2015 CDBG Budget \$721,987

-\$153,687 Administration, Planning and Fair Housing Activities \$483,335 Housing Rehabilitation
+\$144,392 Administration, Planning and Fair Housing Activities